Boss Chicks has the scoop on putting an end to credit woes with Arnita Johnson, CEO of Luxurious Credit and AMB Credit Consultants!

 Boss Chicks: How important is it to clean up your credit?
 What are the reasons?

 Arnita Johnson: You always want to make sure that your credit report is free of inaccurate information.
 The importance of making sure that your credit report is free of any inaccurate information is for the simple fact that [if it is not] it can deny you credit in the future.
 Anytime you are trying to apply for credit or establish credit, a home, a student loan, or you’re trying to advance in your career, a lot of times, a credit check is being used for those purposes as well.
 You want to make sure that whatever that person sees is the most accurate [and] correct information about you because that is your reputation.
+The same applies to if you have no credit.
+You don’t seem trustworthy to lenders as they have data to go off so they can deny you any credit.
+You should probably get credit cards with no credit and use them frequently for small purchases so that you can build your credit score up.

 Boss Chicks: What things tend to hurt our credit the most?